Florence Nightingale

 1856

-Upon her return to England, she established the first secular nursing school in the world, the Nightingale School of Nursing at St. Thomas' Hospital in London.
+Upon her return to England, at the age of 36 she was a national hero.
+She continued the work she started abroad, she established the first secular nursing school in the world, the Nightingale School of Nursing at St. Thomas' Hospital in London.
 This marked the beginning of professional education in nursing, raising the standards and status of the profession.

 Selected References: